Canadian prescribers’ attitudes and perceptions about ophthalmic biosimilars

 Author byline as per print journal: Michael S Reilly, Esq; Jane Barratt, PhD

-Methods: In October/November 2022, the ASBM, conducted a web-based quantitative survey with 41 participants practicing ophthalmology in Canada.
-Prescribers were asked for their views: on how products are identified; influence of the cost of biologicals and biosimilars when prescribing; prescribing biosimilars and switching to biosimilars; pharmacist-level switching to biosimilars and automatic substitution of biosimilars.
+Methods: In October/November 2022, the ASBM conducted a web-based quantitative survey with 41 participants practicing ophthalmology in Canada.
+Prescribers were asked for their views on several aspects: how products are identified; the influence of the cost of biologicals and biosimilars on prescribing; prescribing biosimilars and switching to biosimilars; pharmacist-level switching to biosimilars, and automatic substitution of biosimilars.

 Conclusion: The survey reveals information about how Canadian ophthalmologists feel about the use of ophthalmic biosimilars, specifically on biological/biosimilar product identification, and prescribing and switching to biosimilars for ocular use.